1perseverance/IS-Bittensor-Staking-Toolkit/README.md

-# Intelligence Sovereignty — Bittensor Yield Tools
+# Intelligence Sovereignty — Bittensor Staking Toolkit

 Reference code for on-chain Bittensor yield analysis.
 Published as a static reference library for anyone who wants to verify the numbers behind subnet staking decisions.